eggsacc/Obsidian-sync/Gay porn/Pulse width modulation.md

 ![[Pasted image 20240924213433.png]]

-Below is resulting voltage output from the pin being toggled `ON` and `OFF`.
+Below is the resulting voltage output from the pin being toggled `ON` and `OFF`.

 ![[Pasted image 20240924213930.png]]